arambazamba/ng-adv/labs/lab-01/readme.md

 # Food App - Standalone Components

+In this lab we will create a new Angular 17 project and we will create a navbar component and a sidebar component.
+We will use Angular Material for the navbar.
+We will also use json-server to create a fake backend.
+We will use the standalone configuration for the project.

+## Guide

 - Create a new project, use scss and do not use server side rendering

     ![ng-new](_images/ng-new.png)